harshPPatel/starter-kit/README.md

 # starter-kit

-A starter kit for projects.
-Tasks are managed by webpack
+A starter kit created with Webpack to bundle the assets for front-end projects!

+Made with ❤️!
+Author: harshPPatel